LesEDK/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that prints type of file
-Create a symbolic link to bin/ls named _ls_ ,should be created in current working directory Script that moves all files beginning with an uppercase letter to directory /tmp/u
+Create a symbolic link to bin/ls named _ls_ ,should be created in current working directory Script that moves all files beginning with an uppercase letter to directory /tmp/u Script that deletes all files in the current working directory that end with character ~